Flooger25/DnD_Wiki/Locations/Towns/trita.md

 ### Council of the 3 Sisters and Founding of Trita

 It was agreed by the founding 3 houses that a formal government should be established as the law of the land.
-The 3 sisters, being the bridge between the houses, came together as the Council of the 3 Sister and created a document of confederation they nicknamed the "Confederation of the 3."
+The 3 sisters, being the bridge between the houses, came together as the Council of the 3 Sisters and created a document of confederation they nicknamed the "Confederation of the 3."
 This became more publicly known as the Treaty of Trita, which inspired the sisters to name their settlement Trita.
 Thus the city was founded in year 36 of the 5th Age.

 The three sisters governed the city for several decades.
 Naesala expressed she no longer wanted to govern but rather spend her time caring for the people and performing druidic research, as she was worried about a growing threat from the west.
 The three agreed to open the council up to the people, which increased the size by 12, representing the 12 districts of the city.
 Each house would name their speaker through democratic means, but this was not enforced which eventually let the council be populated by the lords of the houses.